zellwk/devfest-2016/README.md

 All images are to be placed in the `src/images` directory.
 Please take a look at the next section to find out how to work with image sprites.

-### Using Sprites with Protoflow

-Images will be combined into an image sprite are kept in the `src/images/sprites` folder.
-Support for retina sprites are enabled by default, so please make sure you have the same number of `@2x` images.
-Gulp.spritesmith will throw you an error otherwise.

-Once sprites are compiled, you can use them in the same way as we described in the book.

-Note: You can disable support for retina sprites by heading to the configuration file located in `gulp/config.js`.
-(More on the configuration file later).

 ### Using Nunjucks in Protoflow

 Protoflow uses Nunjucks as the template engine of choice.
 It is configured to do a whole lot more compared to the `nunjucks` task we described in the book.
 Here's a summary of how to use it: